 I knew of Achabal Gardens before and had thought about visiting it during my previous Kashmir trips.
 But since I had never had the chance to be in this part of the valley before now, this plan never materialized.

-So when we drove past the garden gates and Faisal pointed it to us, I immediately asked him to stop.
-We had the entire day to us and there was plenty of time to visit Achabal Gardens as well on our way.
+So when we drove past the garden gates and Faisal pointed it out to us, I immediately asked him to stop.
+We had the entire day to ourselves and there was plenty of time to visit Achabal Gardens as well on our way.

 Also Read: Places to Visit in Pahalgam & Things to Do